Once you've decided to go to college, understanding how student loans work is the next big step.

 How Do You Qualify for Federal Loans?

-To qualify for federal loans, you must first present citizen or eligible noncitizen status, along with a valid social security card, selective service registration, and a high school diploma or equivalent with a 2.0 minimum GPA.
-Then you must fill out the FAFSA form and enroll in an eligible school on at least a part-time basis.
+To qualify for federal loans, you must first present proof of citizen or eligible noncitizen status, along with a valid social security card, selective service registration, and a high school diploma or equivalent with a 2.0 minimum GPA.
+Next, fill out a FAFSA form and enroll in an eligible school on a part- or full-time basis.

 Is There an Income Limit for Federal Student Loans?

 There is no income cutoff for federal student aid.
-However, you should note that your income will influence the amount of student aid you can receive.
-Completing your FAFSA allows federal aid to calculate your estimated need based on the cost of attendance at your school minus your expected family contribution.
+However, your income will influence the amount of student aid you can receive.
+Completing your FAFSA calculates your estimated need based on the cost of attendance at your school minus your expected family contribution.

 How Do You Get Approved for a Private Student Loan?

 Private student loans set their own loan approval requirements, which typically include age, education, and citizenship requirements; enrollment in an eligible school; and an adequate credit score and income.
 Private lenders may also require a cosigner on your loan.
-The lender will likely send funds directly to your school.
+The lender typically sends funds directly to your school.

 Header Image Credit: pixelfit | Getty Images